marcelochaves95/bairros/README.md

-# Bairros BH
+# BH Map
-Uma ferramenta para gerar arquivos GPX dos bairros de Belo Horizonte.
+BH Map is a tool to generate GPX based on maps of neighborhoods in my hometown, Belo Horizonte.